 Pantomime Animal: Cast members in character costumes who roam the parks.
 (This doesn't include "face characters", like Alice or Snow White.)

 Parental Bonus: Disneyland has (or at least had) a few areas where parents could take a breather and enjoy some relatively tasteful atmosphere and fine dining, complete with (gasp!) alcoholic drinks.
 Oh, and the Submarine Lagoon used to have comely Mermaids in there to wave and smile at passing men.
-There also used to be a working Pharmacy and a shop selling women's underclothes.
+There also used to be a working Pharmacy, a tobacco store and a shop selling women's underclothes.

-While Disney World's Magic Kingdom has a very, very strict "no alcohol, EVER" policy, said policy does not extend to the non-Magic Kingdom parks.
-As a matter of fact, "Drinking Around the World" (guests attempt to try the signature alcoholic beverage of each country in World Showcase) is a popular extra-curricular activity for some guests.
-They'll even would let you bring a margarita on Mexico's El Rio del Tiempo until it closed in 2007.
+While Disney World's Magic Kingdom has a very, very strict "no alcohol, EVER" policy — in 2012 it was relaxed at one new venue, the Be Our Guest restaurant, and only at dinnertime — said policy does not extend to the non-Magic Kingdom parks.
+As a matter of fact, "Drinking Around the World" (guests attempt to try the signature alcoholic beverage of each country in Epcot's World Showcase) is a popular extra-curricular activity for some guests.
+They even let you bring a margarita on Mexico's El Rio del Tiempo until it closed for a Retool in 2007.

 As for Disneyland, you'll probably have to head for California Adventure, unless if you're lucky enough to have a membership in the uber-exclusive Club 33.
 There, you'll find the more complete bar in any Disney Park.

 A former band of holiday-themed street performers in the Hollywood Studios park in Florida performed a song about what they would build the perfect gingerbread man out of.
 After singing an overly-long description of how he bites the gingerbread man's arm off, a rather effeminate man completes his portion with the line "and a gummy thong!"